 Four: Bo dostałaś w prezencie – because it was a present

 How can you throw out Ciocia’s lovely home knitted jumper, particularly when she still visits regularly, or that crystal wedding present you’ve never actually used?
 It’s just not the done thing. „ Jak można zrobić taką przykrość Cioci?”
 You can’t possibly upset Ciocia in this way?
 Joy doesn’t come into it: family responsibility does.
 Those of us born to parents who remember the “kredens” rather than the all in one “meblościanka” in current Polish homes where all manner of things are hidden, will know that this is where you display presents, heirlooms if you have them, and all things that you very rarely might use, other than Wigilia or Wielkanoc.

 Five: Bo to część naszej historii, because it’s our history

-Because our parents had nothing to hand down to us from grandparents, due to being forcibly “relocated”, some of us want to create our own history.
+Because our parents had nothing or very little to hand down to us from grandparents, due to being forcibly “relocated”, some of us want to create our own history.
 We have a table from my husband’s side of the family, designed as a decorative one for a large house.
 It has 18th century legs and a totally different mahogany top added by his grandfather, but it has history and after many incarnations has finally become my desk in the study.
 It’s too low for a normal desk so it has to have a specially low chair to go with it.
-But it’s an heirloom so it has to be kept.
+But it’s an heirloom so for me, it has to be kept.

 So what is the magic of Mari Kondo’s method?

 - Start by sorting through your items by type.
 Begin with clothes (and subcategories, e.g. tops/shirts).
 This involves getting all your tops/shirts out from everywhere in the home, piling them on a bed or floor and throwing out anything that doesn’t bring you joy.
 Then move onto the next category (jumpers, skirts, shoes etc) but not before you’ve totally finished this one.
 Leave the hard, memory-related books, papers and trinkets until last.